Getting around Croatia by train

 Train from Zagreb to Split

-Travelling by train to Dalmatia from Zagreb is possible to Split only, the point where railway to the south ends.
-The interconnection of coastal towns doesn’t exist at all.
+Travelling by train to Dalmatia from Zagreb is possible to Split only where railway to the south ends.
+The interconnection of the coastal towns doesn’t exist at all.
+The Railway Station is Split is in the port and you can easily board a ferry if travelling to the Dalmatian Islands (you just need to cross a street).
+How to board a ferry and buy your ferry or catamaran tickets, find out HERE.

 Trains from Zagreb to Istria

-If you travel from Zagreb to Istria, you can get to Rijeka only where you have to catch a bus to Rovinj, Poreč, Umag or any other Istrian destination.
+If you travel by train from Zagreb to Istria, you can get to Rijeka only where the railway ends and you have to catch a bus to Rovinj, Poreč, Umag or any other Istrian destination.

 Railway Timetable